Best Instant Tents: 7 Top Models

 Floor Space: 90 ft.² ⸱ Height: 66” ⸱ Weight: 25 lbs.

-The Ozark Trail is a very similar tent to the Coleman Instant in terms of size and functionality.
-However, the OT is a slightly better performer in wet weather, has more storage options, is slightly cheaper, and has a unique, built-in lighting system.
+The Ozark Trail is comparable to the Coleman Instant in terms of size and functionality but outperforms in wet weather, offers more storage, features a unique built-in lighting system, and all at a slightly lower price.

 This spacious cabin-style tent measures 10 x 9 feet, giving you a generous 90 square feet of interior floor space.
 Despite this, it can be set up in circa 60 seconds thanks to its pre-attached tent poles and central pole hub.
 This means that all you need to do is unpack and unfold the tent, extend the poles, peg it out, and you’re good to go.